ammannc/txt_to_csv/README.md

 # txt_to_csv
- Parses a batch of Textfiles into a single CSV Sheet
+ Parses a batch of Text files into a single CSV Sheet